henry0905/Global-Weather-Data-Analysis/README.md

 # Global-Weather-Data-Analysis

 The goal of this project was to analyze weather data related to maximum temperature, humidity, wind speed, and cloudiness for over 500 randomly selected global cities.
-Since the baseline data was collected from the Open Weather Map API, Python with Numpy, Citipy, Requests, Pandas, and Matplotlib (through Jupyter Notebooks) was used to clean and process the data, as well as display the desired outputs.
+Since the baseline data was collected from the Open Weather Map API, Python with Numpy, Citipy, Requests, Pandas, and Matplotlib (through Jupyter Notebooks) was used to extract and process the data, as well as display the desired outputs.

 ## Questions